richardschoen/iforgit/pdmoptions.md

 The ```SRCFRMGIT``` command can get back the most recent comcmint from a repository.

-## GE - Export Source Member to Git
+## Option GE - Export Source Member to Git
 Use this option to send and commit current source member version to the git repository.

 Option *COMMIT will just commit to the IFS repository.